 Your wedding veil

 is an essential element of your bridal ensemble.
 Wedding veils come in a variety of different shapes, styles and lengths.
-For more information on the different types of veils on the market, read our article: Veil Styles 101 - Understanding the Different Wedding Veil Types

-If you are following the tradition of a white wedding, a wedding veil is a must have for your wedding accessories
+If you are following the tradition of a white wedding, a veil is a must have for your wedding accessories

 Some brides break the tradition and don't wear a veil at all, or don't put it over their faces.
 Others who choose to wear it will lift the veil themselves rather than the groom doing it.
 This has come to represent equality between the two.

-Over the years wedding veil styles have changed dramatically.
+Over the years bridal veil styles have changed dramatically.
 In the early 20th century they had a very floral look: it was made of lace and encircled with flowers at the top.
 By the 30s they were simple, flowing pieces, then became more extravagant with over-the-top flowers, rhinestones and glitter.
-Twenty years later, velvet and satin materials were becoming popular, and veils were lengthening.
+Twenty years later, velvet and satin materials were becoming popular, and they were lengthening.
 Limits were endless by the 60s, and today there is a wide variety of styles and appearances.
-Brides can have their veils any way they want - long or short, satin or sheer, pearled or beaded, with rhinestones or glitter.
+Brides can have their veil any way they want - long or short, satin or sheer, pearled or beaded, with rhinestones or glitter.